xosarch/.github/profile/README.md

 # X os.
-x os é seu novo os.
-baseado em arch,somos uma distro diferenciada,com temas lindos. focamos na estetica,enquanto trazemos optimização para todos.
-Somos codigo aberto,então,não se preocupe em bloatware/malware.

-## Sobre os criadores:
+x os is your new os.
+Based on arch, we are a different distro, with beautiful themes.
+We focus on aesthetics, while bringing optimization to everyone.
+We are open source, so don't worry about bloatware/malware.

+## About the creators:
-### Hyu: Co-criador/co-designer
+### Hyu: Co-creator/co-designer
-hyu e um programador,criador de jogos,editor de videos e imagens e musico. ele e conhecido pelo canal do youtube: hyuuwu ou pelo xbox dele
+hyu is a programmer, game creator, video and image editor and musician.
+He is known for his YouTube channel: hyuuwu or his Xbox
-### Lu: Criadora/designer
+### Lu: creator/designer
-Lu é uma desginer, editora de vídeo e ama informática, também gosta de linux e odeia systemd.
+Lu is a designer, video editor and loves computers, she also likes Linux and hates systemd.